MANNA

 Despite the hardship they held to their faith and prayed that God would open doors to provide Thoa with work.
 Casual jobs appeared from different places but then in recent weeks as COVID exploded the lockdown was dramatically intensified.

 There were no more casual jobs and Thoa’s hardship deepened just like countless others who are struggling.
-Yet Thoa and her mother chose to hold to their faith in our God and He has come through as our team has been able to reach out and help them with their physical and spiritual needs along with another 2,490 families struggling with the COVID shutdowns.
+Yet Thoa and her mother chose to hold to their faith in our God and He has come through as our team has been able to reach out and help them with their physical and spiritual needs.

 Disaster Relief and Assistance Program: Feeding the poor after the typhoon and calamities.